pCloud/pcloud-sdk-java/README.md

 ## Documentation

 - The documentation for the SDK can be found [here](https://pcloud.github.io/pcloud-sdk-java/).
-- The pCloud API can be found [here][docs].
+- The pCloud API documentation can be found [here][docs].

 ## Getting started
 ### Register your application

-In order to use this SDK, you have to register your application in the [pCloud App Console](https://PUT/OUT/APP/CONSOLE/URL).
+In order to use this SDK, you have to register your application in the [pCloud App Console](https://docs.pcloud.com/my_apps/).
 Take note of the app key in the main page of your application once you create it.

 ### Set up your application